Authorization and Approval

-1.1 “Funder” is defined as any organizational unit internal or external to the University which provides funding for the purposes of pursuing Research.
+1.1 “Funder” is defined as any organizational unit internal or external to the University that provides funding for the purposes of pursuing Research.

-1.2 “Research” is defined as an undertaking intended to extend knowledge through a disciplined inquiry or systematic investigation of scholarly and artistic activity.
+1.2 “Research” is defined as an undertaking intended to extend or apply knowledge through a disciplined inquiry or systematic investigation of scholarly or artistic activity.

 1.4 “Research Fund” is defined as the means by which Research Projects are established within the University financial system.

 2.1 Members of the university are deemed eligible to apply for Research funding based on their position, assigned duties and the requirements dictated by the Funder.